 History of Yonhi·Severance(1885-1956)

-Since then, works related to medicine developed to become Severance Medical College, Severance Hospital, and Severance Medical School, while that in education - initially known as Underwood School, Gyeongsin School, and later Yonhi College - became Yonhi University.
-Yonhi and Severance supported independence and modernization of Korea during Japanese colonization and at times of crises.
-They also bore the responsibility as universities to democratize and modernize the country after the Korean War.
+Since then, works related to medicine were institutionalized to become what was initially the Severance Medical College and later Severance Hospital and Severance Medical School.
+Meanwhile, in education, what was initially known as Underwood School, Gyeongsin School, and later Yonhi College became Yonhi University.
+Yonhi and Severance supported the independence and modernization of Korea during Japanese colonization and at times of crises.
+As a university, it also bore the responsibility to democratize and modernize the country after the Korean War.

 established as a royal medical institution